jellybob/adafruit-io-alexa/README.md

 ## Configuration UI

-This is really bare bones, its just a thin veneer over DynamoDB which allows storing the user's API token for later use.
+The configuration UI runs on Heroku, and is a thin layer which allows an Alexa user ID to be mapped to an Adafruit.io API key.
+Deploy it by running the `deploy` script in `config-ui`.

+Its written in [Sinatra](http://www.sinatrarb.com/), because I already know how to do that easily.